Fact-Checking Malpractice at NPR

 The blog article concludes by contending that “Identifying with others is an interpersonal cognitive error…”.
 A claim that is beyond absurd.
 Empathy is, of course, not a cognitive error, but fundamental to the human experience.
 Jensen, speaking for Vanderveen, said: “what it boils down to, in his opinion, is that the journalists could have avoided the errors had they stayed focused on the inconsistencies in Groves’ story, instead of seeking out the ways in which his story was relatable to the listener.”

-This leads to a disturbing question of how Elizabeth Jensen, a public editor of a major news outlet that deals with serious national and international issues, could have determined the content in Vanderveen’s blog article to be credible, to begin with.
+This leads to the question of how Elizabeth Jensen, a public editor of one of the largest and most respected news outlets in the world could have judged the content in Vanderveen’s blog article to be credible.
 While Jensen didn’t display skepticism in regard to Vanderveen, she concluded with some advice for the journalists – “If there’s a moral to the story here, it’s that age-old foundational concept drilled into every journalist from day one: Be skeptical.
 If your mother tells you she loves you, check it out.”

 Jensen quotes Mark Memmott: “There’s a very good case to make that [Groves]…believes things started to go bad in 2004.”
 The reporters “did not make that part up but what they should have done is challenge it or explain it” he said.
 The story could have offered a more thorough explanation, I’ll agree.
 But as Memmott chides the reporters for not properly explaining the complications, he certainly knew it was his duty as well as Jensen’s as fact-checkers to add clarity for readers.
 It’s what NPR is supposed to be good at.